GOcontroll/GOcontroll-Simulink/README.md

 4. Save the model
 5. Build

-### Stable blockset
+### Locked version

-If you do not want the blockset to update, there are a couple of steps to be taken:

 1. The add-on must be installed through the addon store to install the compilers and such
 2. In the 'HOME' tab of Matlab, from the 'New' dropdown menu, select 'Project -> From Simulink Template'
-3. Create the project where you want it
+3. Create the project from the ' GOcontroll-Simulink-Project' template where you want it
 4. In the 'HOME' tab of Matlab, from the 'New' dropdown menu, select 'Simulink Model'
 5. Make a new Simulink model with the 'GOcontroll Linux' template
-6. Save the model
+6. Save the model in the root of the project folder from before and make sure this folder is also opened in matlab.
 7. Build

 ## Adding a project specific library

 To add your own reusable blocks it is possible to create your own library that will be loaded upon startup.
-It is not a good idea to modify the existing GOcontroll libraries, as this will cause major issues when you want to update.
+**It is not a good idea to modify the existing GOcontroll libraries, as this will cause major issues when you want to update.**
 1. Create a folder in your project that will contain the library.
 2. In Matlab on the 'HOME' tab, select 'Simulink Model' from the 'New' dropdown menu.
 Select the 'Blank Library' option, place your block(s) in here and save it in this new folder
 3. With the library open, unlock it and then run `set_param('YourLibraryFileName','EnableLBRepository','on');` and then save it